Furkanzmc/qutils/README.md

 You need to set the notification icon by using `m_NotificationClient.setSmallIcon(R.drawable.icon);`.
 Otherwise you'll get a `android.app.RemoteServiceException: Bad notification posted from package` error when the notification arrives.

+Also, when tapping on the notification Android's navigation system messes with Qt window so you should change the `android:launchMode="singleTop"` to `android:launchMode="singleInstance"`

 # Common